MichaelCade/project_pace/readme.md

 ## Minikube
 The first time you run the command below you will have to wait for the images to be downloaded locally to your machine, if you remove the container-runtime then the default will use docker.
 You can also add --driver=virtualbox if you want to use local virtualisation on your system.

+for reference on my ubuntu laptop this process took 6m 52s to deploy the minikube cluster

 ```
 minikube start --addons volumesnapshots,csi-hostpath-driver --apiserver-port=6443 --container-runtime=containerd -p mc-demo --kubernetes-version=1.21.2